billhu0/billhu-hexo-blog/README.md

 ## What is this repo about?

 Welcome to my blog!
-It is created with the help of 'hexo', and used the theme 'fluid'.
-This repo is the root directory of this blog base, mainly for my backup use.
+It is created with 'hexo' and theme 'fluid'.
+This repo is the blog base, mainly for my backup use.
+You may also use it to help you build yours.

 ## Bill Hu's Blog

 **Domain**: **[https://billhu.cn](https://billhu.cn)**

-Also available on some other static website hosting websites:
+Also available on:

 - [https://billhu0.github.io](https://billhu0.github.io)
 - [https://billhu0.vercel.app](https://billhu0.vercel.app)

 Thanks for visiting!

-## How can I use this repository?
+## How to use this repository?

 - Step1: Clone or download